 - Diversity, Inclusion and Anti-Racism: Facilitate equity and inclusionary professional development and training to build diversity and inclusion and anti-racism competencies. - Fair Hiring Practices: Improved recruitment processes, including resume redaction to reduce potential biases, to support inclusive and fair hiring practices. - Professional Development: OLT is committed to the ongoing training and professional development of its members and staff.
-OLT will be establishing new processes to identify and deliver training and to track the completed training of all staff and members. - French Language Services: With the establishment of the new integrated Tribunal, OLT will review, refine and expand its French Language Services.
+OLT will be establishing new processes to identify and deliver training and to track the completed training of all staff and members. - French Language Services: Following the establishment of the Tribunal, OLT will review, refine and expand its French Language Services.

-Implementation Plan
+Strategic Directions and Implementation Plan Table